classicwuhao/qmaxuse/README.md

 # QMaxUSE

 ## 1. Overview
 **QMaxUSE** is a verification tool that is able to verify a UML class diagram annotated with OCL invariants.
-QMaxUSE improves MaxUSE's techniques by providing two additional distinct features: (1) A query langauge that allows users to select parts of class diagram to be verified.
+QMaxUSE improves MaxUSE's techniques by providing two distinct features: (1) A query langauge that allows users to select parts of class diagram to be verified.
 (2) A new verification algorithm that is capable of handling extreme size of OCL invariants.

 ## 2. Build Instructions
 QMaxUSE uses an [Z3 SMT Solver](https://github.com/Z3Prover/z3) as it's verification engine.
 The following sections introduce instructions for building QMaxUSE.